Ashir-Qayyum/python-books-with-roadmap/README.md

 This roadmap is paired with a curated collection of Python books (linked at the end) and is designed for:

-- 🔵 **Complete Beginners** (non-programmers, non-CS background, or those new to Python even if they know other languages).
+- 🔵 **Complete Beginners** (non-programmers, non-CS background, or those new to Python but know other languages).
 - 🔵 **Aspiring Data Science & AI/ML Students** (like engineers preparing for Masters) who want to use Python as their foundation.

 ⚠️ Note: This is not a full Data Science/AI course roadmap.